Patriot (Worlds of Fun): History

 Patriot was announced on September 7, 2005, and was the park's largest investment at the time.
 Construction started in the transfer track and station area before progressing to the lift hill in early-October 2005.
 Just over two weeks later, the roller coaster's 149 ft lift hill was topped off.
 After erecting the first drop and loop, construction on the zero-gravity-roll was complete by mid-November.
 The third inversion, an Immelmann loop, was completed about a week later, followed by the placement of the inclined loop pieces.
 After the corkscrew and other track elements were completed, the final piece of track was placed in the morning of January 13, 2006.
 After testing was completed, the attraction opened to the public on April 8, 2006.

-In 2019, Patriot was temporarily renamed The Patrick in honor of Patrick Mahomes, a Kansas City Chiefs quarterback.
+In January 2019, Patriot was temporarily renamed The Patrick in honor of Patrick Mahomes, a Kansas City Chiefs quarterback.

 The ride received a new coat of paint in early 2020.